18 December 2018

 Integrating disparate systems to create a seamless customer experience: Low-code development is a powerful way to build a digital overlay across multiple existing enterprise applications.
 ‘Out of the box’ connectors allow us to design and build a single interface – for example, a web or mobile app – that creates a seamless view of business processes that cross disparate applications and databases.

 Using the OutSystems low-code platform

-Over the years, the Optimation team has honed its expertise in traditional waterfall development, agile development, rapid application development, and DevOps deployment (as well as using hybrid approaches that fall somewhere in between).
+Over the years, the Optimation team has honed its expertise in traditional development, agile development, rapid application development, and DevOps deployment (as well as using hybrid approaches that fall somewhere in between).
 Regardless of the method, we’re always looking for better ways to innovate, transform, and create value for customers.

 As part of our ‘kit bag’, low-code development enables us to design and deliver great software fast and at scale.
 That applies whether you simply want us to develop a new standalone mobile or web app, or you want us to help you build large-scale business critical applications that leverage enterprise systems and legacy platforms.